Personal profile

 Research interests

-I am a social and cultural historian of popular culture and folklore in France from the eighteenth to the twentieth century.
-My interests include witchcraft, magic, and the Occult, including their connections to the history of science and medicine, as well as gender and family history, rural history, crime history, and anthropology.
-I also have a special interest in the field of 'creative histories:' histories that are made in collaborative and imaginative ways, and told in formats other than straightforward non-fiction prose, such as theatre, games, poetry, and comics.
-I blog on my research here.
+My research has explored magic and the Occult, including their connections to the history of science and medicine, as well as gender and family history, rural history, crime history, folklore, and anthropology.
+I am increasingly drawn to questions of the sensitive and imaginative quantification and visualisation of historic cultures and lives.
+I also have a longstanding interest in the field of 'creative histories:' histories that are made in collaborative and imaginative ways, and told in formats other than straightforward non-fiction prose, such as theatre, games, poetry, and comics.

 I have held fellowships at the Institute of Historical Research and Utah State University, and taught at the University of Oxford and Utah State University.